- Educational Curricula

 Jurisdictions with no recent executions

-Although the United States is considered a death penalty country, executions are rare or non-existent in most of the nation: the majority of states--27 out of 50--have not carried out an execution in at least 10 years.
-An additional 7 states have not had an execution in at least 5 years, for a total of 34 states with no executions in that time.
+Although the United States is considered a death penalty country, executions are rare or non-existent in most of the nation: the majority of states--28 out of 50--have either abolished the death penalty or have not carried out an execution in at least 10 years.
+An additional 7 states have not had an execution in at least 5 years, for a total of 35 states with no executions in that time.
 Only 6 states carried out an execution in 2015, and only 3 states (TX, MO, and GA) accounted for 86% of the executions.
 Three additional jurisdictions (the District of Columbia, the Federal Government, and the Military) have not had an execution in at least 10 years.

 Number in parentheses indicates total executions since 1976.